FabricioArendTorres/FlowConductor/README.md

 $ python examples/toy_2d.py
 ```

-Ideally, after a successfull install you should also  be able to run and pass the unit tests with:`
-(enflows) /lagrangian_flow_net$  pytest
-`

 ## Package Usage

 As the core is based on `nflows`, its usage is similar.
 To define a flow: